Our Research

 We work with explanted livers from donors that undergo life-saving surgery at the Queen Elizabeth hospital.
 Our patients’ livers have failed due to autoimmune disorders, viral infections, dietary injury such as a fatty diet or alcohol abuse, or other rarer abnormalities.

 Tissues from donated livers reach our lab fast after surgery, preserving the cellular and humoral microenvironment.
 We build ex vivo models that will help us understand the mechanisms of liver inflammation, to identify new targets for therapeutic interventions.
-Close links with the Institute for Translational Medicine provide a route for discoveries at the Centre for Liver Research into clinical trials.

 Please click here to read more about our work on liver immunology or virus transmission to liver cells using immune cells as vectors.